ndbucksmith/ClimateSensitivity/README.md

 1. Looks up TOA solar power and corrects for cloud reflection and surface reflection.
 2. Calculates IR power and adds to solar power.
-3. calculates separate sensitivities for northern and southern hemisphere using total power VIS + IR.
+3. calculates separate sensitivities for northern and southern hemisphere using the two methods below.
+4. creates scatter plot

+The plots illustrate the response we actually see on earth, about 38 degrees C over 300 watts/m2 flux increase.
+In comparison IPCC low-end and best estimates of climate sensitivity rise 40 and 80 degrees for 100 watts/m2 flux increase.
+One can argue IPPC low-end response is seen from poles to maybe the point where ice melts.
+But then the temperate and tropic zones short out the signal with rain, wind, and clouds.

 The following table presents the measured temperature sensitivities with two definitions of input power:

 1. Original calc was All visible power not reflected,i.e. VIS power absorbed was included in total.
 2. Current method removes VIS absorbed and adds in IR heating power down.

-The graph illustrates the response we actually see on earth, about 38 degrees C over 300 watts/m2 flux increase.
-In comparison IPCC low-end and best estimates of climate sensitivity rise 40 and 80 degrees for 100 watts/m2 flux increase.
-One can argue IPPC low-end response is seen from poles to maybe the point where ice melts.
-But then the temperate and tropic zones short out the signal with rain, wind, and clouds.

   Hemisphere|VIS+IR|VIS+Ab|units|
  --|------|---|----|